Teufelchen1/XBOX-USB-HUB/README.md

 # XBOX-USB-HUB
-Collection of information and schematics of the XBOX Rev 1.0 USB PCB
+Collection of information and homemade schematics of the XBOX Rev 1.0 USB PCB

 ![Schematics](imgs/schematics.png)